Invivogen

 Description

 HEK-Blue™ hTLR4 cells feature the stable expression of TLR4, as well as the adapter proteins MD-2 (myeloid differentiation factor 2) and CD14 (cluster of differentiation 14).
 These cells also express an inducible reporter gene for SEAP (secreted embryonic alkaline phosphatase).
-SEAP levels produced upon TLR4 stimulation can be readily determined by performing the assay in HEK-Blue™ Detection, a cell culture medium that allows for real-time detection of SEAP.
+SEAP levels produced upon TLR4-dependent NF-κB activation can be readily determined by performing the assay in HEK-Blue™ Detection, a cell culture medium that allows for real-time detection of SEAP.
 Alternatively, SEAP activity may be monitored using QUANTI-Blue™, a SEAP detection reagent.

-HEK-Blue™ hTLR4 cells are highly responsive to both types of LPS, smooth and rough, when compared to their parental cell line HEK-Blue™ Null2 (see figures)
+HEK-Blue™ hTLR4 cells show a potent NF-κB response to both types of LPS, smooth and rough, compared to their parental cell line HEK-Blue™ Null2 (see figures)

 Of note, HEK293 cells express endogenous levels of various PRRs, including TLR3, TLR5, and RIG-I-like receptors, and therefore might respond to their cognate ligands (see figures)